Are you looking for a piece of trustworthy statistical information on entrepreneurs?

 This is a huge number that shows how much entrepreneurship has become a popular alternative for workers.

-This immense increase of entrepreneurs seems to have been facilitated by the availability of modern ways to start and run a business.
+This immense increase in entrepreneurs seems to have been facilitated by the availability of modern ways to start and run a business.

 Entrepreneurs have significantly benefited from the improvement of education, communication and transportation infrastructure, social institutions, and relatively stable economies.